wooyakob/rubysamples/README.md

-Programming Ruby, the pragmatic programmer's guide.
-Practicing Ruby.
+Practicing Ruby programming, starting with the pragmatic programmer's guide.
-Source code can be found at http://www.pragmaticprogrammer.com/titles/ruby